 The District completed and submitted an Internal Audit and Risk Management Attestation Statement for the 12-month period ending 30 June 2022 to the Ministry without exception.

-The Audit and Risk Management Committee comprises three members, all of whom are independent and appointed from the NSW Government's Prequalification Scheme for Audit and

-Risk Committee Independent Chairs and Members.
+The Audit and Risk Management Committee comprises five members of which three are independent and appointed from the NSW Government's Prequalification Scheme for Audit and Risk Committee Independent Chairs and Members.